Metroid: Other M: Audio

 Kuniaki Haishima composed the soundtrack of Other M. The team hired Haishima to write the music because the producers felt he could "tell the story with melodies" and "powerfully [helped] us depict Samus' feelings and emotions".
 Parts of the soundtrack were recorded and performed by Arigat-Orchestra in Tokyo and Asian Philharmonic Orchestra in Beijing.
-A sheet of piano music was also made within a day at Sakamoto's request; according to audio director Ryo Koike, Sakamoto expressed his desire to create a piano melody for the game.
+A sheet of piano music was also made within a day at Sakamoto's request; according to audio director Ryo Koike, Sakamoto expressed his desire to create a piano melody.
 Koike brought in a piano-playing staff member to play the music.
 When Koike presented it to Sakamoto, he stated that parts of the music were "wrong".
 Sakamoto's criticism continued until the music became a simpler melody that brought him to tears.

-For the game's voice acting, Jessica Martin was cast to play Samus in the English version of Other M, and said that recording sessions took over a year which resulted in the voice cast being required to record lines with storyboards and unfinished cutscenes as basis.
-Adam Malkovich was voiced by Dave Elvin; while Mike McGillicuty provided the voice of Anthony Higgs.
-In Japanese, voice actors Ai Kobayashi, Rikiya Koyama, Kenji Nomura and Shizuka Itō provided the voices of Samus, Adam, Anthony and MB respectively.
-Seattle-based Bad Animals Studio and Ginza-based Onkio Haus recorded voice-overs in English and Japanese languages respectively.
+Jessica Martin was cast to play Samus in the English version.
+The recording sessions took over a year, with the cast recording using storyboards and unfinished cutscenes.
+Adam Malkovich was voiced by Dave Elvin, while Mike McGillicuty provided the voice of Anthony Higgs.
+In Japanese, the voice actors Ai Kobayashi, Rikiya Koyama, Kenji Nomura and Shizuka Itō provided the voices of Samus, Adam, Anthony and MB.
+The English acting was recorded by the Bad Animals Studio in Seattle, and the Japanese acting by Onkio Haus in Tokyo.

+Marketing and release

-Marketing and releaseMetroid: Other M was first announced by Nintendo of America president and CEO Reggie Fils-Aimé and a trailer was briefly shown at E3 2009.
-Fils-Aimé stated that Metroid: Other M would "take you deeper into Samus' story", and also noted that the game would be a return to the style of the traditional series as opposed to the Metroid Prime series, though the game would have a "harder edge".
-At E3 2010, the game had a playable demo, which GameTrailers picked as Best Wii Game and Action/Adventure Game of the expo, and was nominated for Game of the Show.
+Metroid: Other M was first announced by Nintendo of America president and CEO Reggie Fils-Aimé and a trailer was briefly shown at E3 2009.
+Fils-Aimé said that Metroid: Other M would take players deeper into Samus' story, and would be a return to the style of the traditional series as opposed to the Metroid Prime series, with a "harder edge".
+Nintendo showcased a playable demo at E3 2010, which GameTrailers picked as Best Wii Game and Action/Adventure Game of the expo, and was nominated for Game of the Show.
 Previews of Other M were also featured in the 2010 editions of Game Developers Conference and Nintendo Media Summit.
 Fils-Aimé expected global sales of between 1.5 and 2 million units.